 Privacy at ScanJunction

-We take privacy of your content very seriously and the resource control is very strict.
-None of the workstations have access to internet and the USB ports are locked.
+We take the privacy of your content very seriously and the resource control is very strict.
+None of the workstations have access to the internet and the USB ports are locked.
 This prevents your content from leaking out of ScanJunction.
 The workstation content can be copied only to the main server.
-The final delivery happens from the main server after final quality check.
+The final delivery happens from the main server after the final quality check.
 Please look at Privacy terms in detail.

 Why not DIY (Do it yourself)?

 If you want to scan 1000 pictures @ 600 DPI it will cost you: